mike-fam/tutor-timetable-v2/README.md

 ### Creating a .env file

 We then need to create a new `.env` file to specify the environment variables.
-Copy the template `.env.example` file to make a new `.env` file
+Copy the template `.env.example` file to make a new `.env` file.

+Make sure you use `cp` when updating the env to avoid a symlink.

 ```shell
 cp .env.example .env